Playing Rules

 G. PAT Attempts > Open/closed status for a PAT attempt is determined by the previous play (that scored the TD) just like a normal down.

-8. Co-Rec Restricted Plays Summary
+8. Co-Ed Restricted Plays Summary

 1. Prior to the reception of a legal forward pass by any player, no male runner (ball carrier) can be the first player to advance the ball across the scrimmage line.
 Any play with this action, regardless of positive or negative yardage gain, is a foul.